 What foods make menopause worse?

-- Alcohol.
-It can increase your risk of cardiovascular disease and breast cancer, which you’re more at risk for after menopause.
+- Alcohol: Alcohol can increase your risk of cardiovascular disease and breast cancer, which you’re more at risk for during menopause. 🍷

 You know your body best.
 If it feels as though a particular kind of food or drink is making you feel worse, it might be best to cut back.

 Right.
 Onto to the fun part: what’s helpful. 🙌

 Short answer?
 The one that makes you feel good.

 For most people, that means something that’s high in nutritional value, balanced, and sustainable for their lifestyle.

 Here are some nutrients and foods to look for: